 Danielle Farenski, who enrolled her 13 year-old son Gavin in the class, is grateful for the opportunity to participate.
 “For that hour and a half of the day, Gavin is just a kid again.
 As a mom, I know the impact of him exercising and getting his muscles and body moving after a trying year of treatment.
 But, there is the social aspect I never saw coming, he thoroughly enjoys coming and hanging out with the other kids.
 I hope he is able to make long-lasting friendships with kids he can now relate to.”
 Farenski said.

-Participants like Gavin will not only give staff feedback to help enhance the pilot program but will even work together to give it a name.
+Participants like Gavin will not only give staff feedback to help enhance the pilot cancer exercise program but will even work together to give it a name.

 “We want the young people in this program to take ownership of it as part of their recovery.
 The Y is here to offer physical training and the peer-to-peer relationships are equally important.
 We hope our young participants leave the program feeling physically and emotionally stronger,” Borkland said.